vivid-arch/laravel-docs/source/docs/foundation/features.md

 Think of them as the intent of the request.
 For example a feature may be creating a post, authorizing a user, fetching a resource, etc...

-Each Feature can only call Jobs and Operations and it should never communicate or invoke other Features.
+Each Feature can only call Jobs and Operations, and it should never communicate or invoke other Features.

 Keep in mind that Features are Device depended, however you can also have global features that are located inside the `/app/Features` directory.